denisrosset/metal/Design.md

 The library has the following dependencies:

-- github.com/non/spire for Opt, a low overhead Option-like type,
+- github.com/non/spire for Opt, a low overhead Option-like type.
-- (future) non/algebra for the Hash typeclass.

 The library implements fast mutable collections called `containers`, and associated operations that do not perform memory allocations (except when growing containers).